In order to manage the high demand for on-campus living, a number of rooms are designated to have a temporary additional occupant.

 Bridgewater State University offers a $500 reward to any person(s) providing information to university police that result in a finding of responsibility of any individual(s) causing a false fire alarm in a campus building.

 All entrance doors are locked 24 hours per day, seven days per week, 365 days per year.

-- Residence hall front desks are monitored during designated periods.
-Security staff inspect bags and boxes brought into the residence halls.
+- Residence hall front entrances are monitored during designated periods.
+Security staff monitors front entrances and registers guests to the building.

 - Secondary exit doors are clearly labeled and alarmed and may not be used except in an emergency.

 - Misusing or tampering with a secondary exit door may result in a referral to the Office of Community Standards.